 - Season well with salt and pepper.

-- Turn the BBQ on to medium-high or about 400 degrees.
-When the BBQ is hot, cook the burgers about 4 mins on each side.
-Be careful of the fire flareups so the burgers dont get scorched.
+- Turn the BBQ on to about 450 degrees.
+Place a cast iron flat grill on the BBQ.
+When the BBQ is hot, cook the burgers on the flat grill about 4 mins on each side.
+The internal temperature should be about 150 degrees when they are done.

 FOR THE MAYO